narayudu/movies-app/README.md

 # movies-app

-# Introduction

-This repository is the result of the tutorial to develop your first MERN application and you can find it [here](https://medium.com/@samarony.barros/how-to-create-your-first-mern-mongodb-express-js-react-js-and-node-js-stack-7e8b20463e66)

 ## What you should install?

-For this project, I decided to use the MERN (MongoDB, Express.js, React.js, and Node.js) technology.
+This project uses the MERN (MongoDB, Express.js, React.js, and Node.js) technology.
 ![mern](https://miro.medium.com/max/678/1*dqvlaszRLvoPmARpOlLN9A.png)

 Firstly, you should install